wolispace/spud-life/README.md

 A homage to **Man Eats Fish** by [SuperMoof](http://www.supermoof.com/)

 Take on the role of chip shop owner.
-Find billions of procedurally-generate potatos and sell extraordinarily-teasty meals for the masses, one day at a time.
+Find billions of procedurally-generate potatoes and sell extraordinarily-teasty meals for the masses, one day at a time.

 ---

 This will be a simple browser game wit no back-end server.
 Progerss will be storred locally in the browser.

+### Codespaces notes

 `npm i -g http-server`
 `http-server`